 To: Maria Dybowska

-We deliver the photocopies on Monday, April 5, 2004 in the morning – so we think that they will be ready for collection at noon on this spring day.
+We will be sending the copies for photocopying on Monday, 5.IV.2004 in the morning – so we believe they will be ready for collection at noon on that spring day.

 1. –